masa-ito/ProtoToPoisson/doc/source/index.rst

     * A mini-EDSL (embedded domain-specific language) for prototyping and parallelizing Poisson equation solvers with FVM (finite volume method)

-A problem we are trying to resolve

-    * A conflict between expressiveness of simulation program source code and performace of its executable code

 Project Goal

-    * Providing an expressive EDSL for Poisson equation solvers with a smaller conflict with performance
+    * Enhancing expressiveness in C++ code and parallel scalability of its executalbe with our EDSL

 Project period
     * Jan.
 2015 - Sep.
 2016 (or until my temporary transfer from Fujitsu to JAXA (Japan Aerospace Exploration Agency) ends.)